briancaffey/briancaffey.github.io/content/2023/01/07/i-deployed-the-same-containerized-serverless-django-app-with-aws-cdk-terraform-and-pulumi.md

 I created the Elastic Container Registry `backend` and `frontend` repos manually in the AWS Console.
 I also manually requested an ACM certificate for `*.mydomain.com` for the domain that I use for testing that I purchased through Route53 domains.

 I currently am using another less-than best practice of using Administrative Credentials stored in GitHub secrets.
 The better approach here is to make roles for different pipelines and use OIDC to authenticate instead of storing credentials.
+This is another good item for the backlog.

 ## Tagging